ioanto/Yu-Gi-Oh-Statistical-Analysis/README.md

 Yu-Gi-Oh Statistical Analysis
 ==============================

 An end-to-end data science project featuring the famous Yu-Gi-Oh trading card game.
+The chart below specifies what part of the project can be found in which files.

+Every resource used or produced for the needs of the project is included in the repo.

 Project Organization
 ------------